Skip to content

 Generated Pipeline

-When policy checks are enabled, TerraCi adds a policy-check stage:
+When policy checks are enabled, TerraCi adds a policy-check stage between plan and apply:

 yaml